 Paul Culler, Board Vice-Chairperson

-Co-Founder, Fair Trade Winds, Fairfax, VA
+Co-Founder, Fair Trade Winds and Jubilee Traders, Fairfax, VA

 Co-Founder, Lucia’s Imports/ Lucia’s World Friendly Boutique, Lexington, KY